-Associate Professor of Music
+Voice Department Chair and Professor of Music

-Leigh-Post earned a doctorate of musical arts under the tutelage of master teacher Shirlee Emmons (LU ‘44) at Rutgers University Mason Gross School of the Arts, is a two-time winner of both the District Metropolitan Opera National Council Auditions and regional Outstanding Mezzo Award, and has sung various lead roles in the US and abroad.
-Critics described Ms. Leigh’s Carmen as “a very attractive heroine with a striking mezzo soprano” and commended the “well-formed supple lines of her Venus” (Tannhäuser), and her dramatic portrayal of Maria Callas (Master Class) was heralded as “brilliant in her depth of character.”
+Her long-standing passion for teaching in the applied voice studio is matched only by that for her passion for the performance art itself.
+A two-time winner of the regional Metropolitan Opera National Council Auditions Outstanding Mezzo Award, European critics described Ms. Leigh’s Carmen as “a very attractive heroine with a striking mezzo soprano,” and commended the “well-formed supple lines of her Venus” (Tannhäuser), while her dramatic portrayal of Maria Callas (Master Class) was heralded as “brilliant in her depth of character.”

 Contact by e-mail: firstname.lastname@example.org